algolia/algoliasearch-wordpress/docs/src/custom-attributes.md

 }
 ```

-**After making changes to settings, you need to re-index the indices.
-To do so, simply click on the `Re-index everything` button on the `Indexing` admin page of this plugin:**
+<div class="alert alert-warning">After making changes to settings, you need to re-index the indices.
+To do so, simply click on the `Re-index everything` button on the `Indexing` admin page of this plugin:</div>

 ![Re-index everything button](img/custom-attributes/re-index-everything.png)